playon/ds-hsgc-api-samples/widgets/readme.md

 * For new sports, update `src/js/directives/datacast.js`, `src/js/services/hsgc-api.js`, `src/templates/gameSummary.html`, and `src/templates/fullBoxScore.html` to allow and implement the new sport, in addition to any new directives and templates required for that sport
 * Info about configuration options are available at `src/js/services/hsgcConfig.js`
-* `bower.js` maintains the current JS library dependencies--see the **JavaScript libraries** section below

-#### JavaScript libraries

-Bower is used to maintain the various JS libraries used.

-The `bower.js` file maintains which packages and versions are used and allowed to be updated to.
-(See the official docs of [Ranges](https://github.com/npm/node-semver#ranges) on how to define acceptable version ranges.)

-Use `bower update` and `bower install LIBRARY_NAME_HERE --save` to update and install libraries.

-Once bower has been run, manually update the build targets in `Gruntfile.js` to compile/include those libraries where appropriate.

 #### Debug logging